kabirt7/portfolio-site/README.md

 ## KNOWN PROBLEMS

-- Need to add other projects into work page
+- Safari renders the marquee effect and spacing incorrectly.
+Phone VP also does this on Chrome.
+I think I'm going to scrap the marquee event for phones.

 - Styling for work page needs to be edited.
 A bit messy and not as clean as I want.
 - Work page needs to be longer instead of the same size and overflow: scroll.
-- Need to fix how navbar appears when this happens
+- Need to make navbar disappear when this happens

-- Safari renders the marquee effect and spacing incorrectly.
-Phone VP also does this on Chrome.
-I think I'm going to scrap the marquee event for phones.

 ## MVP